14 best new feel-good books for uplifting reading in 2023

 Georgie, All Along by Kate Clayborn

-Read Georgie, All Along for… a whimsical and magnetic love story about friendship and new beginnings for everyone who’s ever wondered about the life that got away.
+Read Georgie, All Along for… a whimsical love story about friendship and new beginnings for everyone who’s ever wondered about the life that got away.

-For a feel-good beach read for 2023, pick up Georgie, All Along, the story of longtime personal assistant Georgie Mulcahy, who’s made a career out of putting others before herself.
+For one of the most delightfully fun feel-good reads of 2023, pick up Georgie, All Along: the story of longtime personal assistant Georgie Mulcahy, who’s made a career out of putting others before herself.

 When an unexpected upheaval sends her away from her hectic job in L.A. and back to her hometown, Georgie realises that she needs to put her own wants and needs first for once.
 Little does she know how much is about to change.